Washer Shaking or Vibrating in North York

 Front-load washers use heavy counterweights to stabilize the tub.
 If a weight cracks, loosens, or breaks its mounting point, the washer can shake violently and damage the cabinet.

-We check the washer feet, lock nuts, floor flex, stacked installation, cabinet clearance, and whether the washer is sitting firmly under real spin conditions.
+We check the washer feet, lock nuts, floor flex, wood platforms, stacked installation, cabinet clearance, and whether the washer is sitting firmly under real spin conditions.

-If the inner drum has excessive play, grinding noise, or uneven movement, the issue may be bearing wear, spider arm damage, or a major tub assembly problem.
+If the inner drum has excessive play, grinding noise, uneven movement, or signs of being out of round, the issue may be bearing wear, spider arm damage, oval drum distortion, or a major tub assembly problem.

 A washer that does not drain properly can enter spin with too much water weight.
 That extra weight can create shaking, balance errors, and wet clothes after the cycle.

-In tight North York laundry closets, we also check whether the washer is touching the wall, dryer, cabinet, door frame, or drain hose.
+In tight North York laundry closets, we also check whether the washer is touching the wall, dryer, cabinet, door frame, drain hose, or nearby stored items.
 Even a small contact point can make normal vibration sound much louder and create the impression that the washer is failing.

 Do not ignore violent washer shaking